 We never pass on email addresses.

-And for sponsorship or exhibiting opportunities, please contact:
+And for information about sponsoring or exhibiting please email Will Knox on:

 [Special Notice ends].